romanbb/tarkov-prime-bot/README.md

 ## How it works

 The bot listens and transcribes all text spoken by any user who starts the bot command.
 Then that transcribed text is processed in the bot and matched against some pattern, like `price check <item>`.
 Then `<item>` is looked up on Tarkov-Market and the bot spits out some useful information from there.
+Along with a shorter TTS message played in the channel.

 ## Run it yourself